marcoantonioni/cp4ba-wfps/README.md

 See '[Prerequisites](#Prerequisites)' section before deploying WFPS servers.

-If you want run a WFPS instance in federated environment using 'Process Federation Server' in container (same namespace) you must configure a <b>PFS</b> deployment; use guidance and tools from repository [https://github.com/marcoantonioni/cp4ba-process-federation-server](https://github.com/marcoantonioni/cp4ba-process-federation-server)
+If you want run a WFPS instance in federated environment using 'Process Federation Server' in container (same namespace) you must configure a <b>PFS</b> deployment; use guidance and tools from repository [https://github.com/marcoantonioni/cp4ba-process-federation-server](https://github.com/marcoantonioni/cp4ba-process-federation-server) ...will be public soon.

 You may deploy non-federated WFPS into same namespace of federated WFPS server.